cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 to assign a new unit to this variable is to use the `ubind()` function.
 All unit control commands are sent to this unit.
 See also [Using units](/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown#using-units).

+> [!TIP]
-My experience shows that the value of time variables (`@tick`, `@time` and so on) can actually decrease when loading a game from a save file.
+> The value of time variables (`@tick`, `@time` and so on) can actually decrease when loading a game from a save file.
 Take it into account especially when programming loops that should terminate at some predetermined time.

 # Linked blocks

 When a block/building (e.g. a factory, a turret or a memory cell) is linked to a processor, an object representing the linked blocks is created.
 This object is named using the short name of the linked block and an integer index, e.g. `cell1`, `switch3` or `smelter16`.
 These objects allow the code to directly control or query linked blocks.

+> [!IMPORTANT]
-Names of linked blocks are reserved and cannot be used by any variable.
-If a variable with the same name existed earlier, it is removed from the processor.
+> If a variable with the same name as a newly linked block exists in a processor when the block is linked, it is removed from the processor.
 Assignments to a variable named after a linked block are silently ignored by the processor.

-The compiler doesn't know which blocks will be linked to the processor when compiling the code.
+When compiling the code, the compiler doesn't know which blocks might be linked to the processor in Mindustry World.
 To avoid generating code that might stop working when blocks are linked to the processor, all possible names of linked blocks are specially handled:

 * it is not possible to assign values to variables with these names,
 * these variables are implicitly global.